westonnelson/docs-1/packages/website/docs/enforcers/limited-calls-enforcer.md

 ---
-title: LimitedCallsEnforcer
+title: LimitedCalls Enforcer
-sidebar_label: LimitedCallsEnforcer
+sidebar_label: LimitedCalls
 ---

 The `LimitedCallsEnforcer.sol` smart contract gives the delegator the flexibility to pre-set how many times his delegate is allowed to repeat a specific action.

 ## Deployments